-- Provide the strongest defense against alteration with custom laminates that feature unique tamper evidence and unsurpassed adhesion.
+- Provide the strongest defense against military ID and government ID alteration with custom laminates that feature unique tamper evidence and unsurpassed adhesion.

 Datacard Group solves complex identity issues for governments worldwide.
 Government agencies trust Datacard to provide secure identification solutions for over 325 ID programs in more than 95 countries including national IDs, travel documents, driver’s licenses, healthcare ID’s, smart IDs and e-government applications.
 Here is why: